muntedpissmole/PCCS/README.md

 The Pissmole Camping Control System (PCCS) is a Raspberry Pi-based control system designed to manage camper trailer electronics.
 It controls dimmable lighting and relays, lighting scenes that can be executed on time of sunset/sunrise offset or fixed times, general purpose relays, GPS for sunset/sunrise/date/time and coordinates calculations, reed switch monitoring for panel doors and drawers and triggering of lighting channels or scenes.
 It also displys environmental data such as temperature, battery voltage, current time, sunset/sunrise times and water tank level with a user-friendly interface featuring a neomorphism theme with dark and light options.

 ## Installation
-This project has been developed for Raspberry Pi 5 Bookworm.
+This project has been developed for Raspberry Pi Bookworm.
 It runs on Flask in a venv.
 Confirm Flask and venv modules are installed:
 ```
 sudo apt install python3 python3-venv python3-pip -y
 ```

-Create virtual environment called venv:
+Create your folder then create virtual environment:
 ```
+mkdir ~/pccs
+cd ~/pccs
 python3 -m venv venv
 ```